-ABC's academic year is 900 clock hours and 26 weeks.
-Student's compliance with the Satisfactory Academic Progress Policy is divided into evaluation periods and is assessed at each Evaluation period of the course.
-Evaluation periods are based on actual hours completed.
-At each evaluation period, students will be informed whether they are meeting Satisfactory Academic Progress, or not.
+ABC's academic year is 900 clock hours and 26 weeks.Student's compliance with the Satisfactory Academic Progress Policy is divided into evaluation periods and is assessed at each Evaluation period of the course.Evaluation periods are based on actual hours completed.
+The institution shall evaluate students (academic and attendance) Satisfactory Academic Progress at each evaluation period.
+Students will be informed whether they are meeting Satisfactory Academic Progress, or not.
 The student's first evaluation for Satisfactory Academic Progress occurs at the midpoint of the academic year or the program, whichever occurs sooner.
 The following table represents the Actual Hours for the scheduled evaluation: